MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv-extensibility-story.md

 [Planners](/semantic-kernel/ai-orchestration/planner): Agents use planners to generate plans for completing tasks.
 For instance, a copilot helping a user write an email would create a plan with steps like gathering recipient details and composing the email.

-The SDK comes with VS Code extension, sample [Chat Copilot](https://github.com/microsoft/chat-copilot) app but also with starters to offer you are scaffolding to bring your ideas to live.
+The SDK comes with VS Code extension, sample [Chat Copilot](https://github.com/microsoft/chat-copilot) app but also with starters to offer you a scaffolding to bring your ideas to live.

 One you decided to start working with Semantic Kernel, we suggest defining couple of capabilities before starting to code: